Edgworth

-Edgworth is a small village in the civil parish of North Turton, in the borough of Blackburn with Darwen, Lancashire, England.
+Edgworth is a village in the civil parish of North Turton, in the borough of Blackburn with Darwen, Lancashire, England.
 It is between Broadhead Brook on the west (expanded artificially to form the Wayoh Reservoir) and Quarlton Brook in the south east.
 The ground ranges from 650 ft to 1100 ft above sea level.

 The village population at the 2011 census was 2,321.
 Edgworth is part of the Rossendale and Darwen constituency.
 Andy MacNae has been the Member of Parliament for Rossendale and Darwen since 2024.

 History

 Edgworth is of Anglo-Saxon origin, denoting a village in the hills and has had many spellings, from 'Eggwrthe' in 1212, Egewurth in 1221, and in 1277 Eggeswrth and Edgeword and Eggeworth in the year 1292.
 In the 19th century the preferred spelling was "Edgeworth", although "Edgworth", as used by the Post Office, is now the standard spelling.

 The village is especially rich in the number of "Folds" formed in the 17th century.
 The title usually indicates the enclosure of a farmstead and associated cottages.
 Isherwood Fold, off Blackburn Road is a good example.
 Other examples are Horrocks Fold, Thomasson Fold and Brandwood Fold.

 In 1795, an Act of Parliament was passed for enclosing Edgworth Moor "in the whole about 400 acres".
 It covered an area from Wall Leach Fold in the south, roughly following the old Blackburn to Manchester Road to Hob Lane with the western boundary bordering on Hill Top, Neville Fold (Moorside) and Orrells Farms, as far north as Pasture Gate Farm and with the eastern boundary following the high ground past Crowthorn, Wheatsheaf Hill and Hazelclough Farms down to Wickenlow and Hey Head.

 Five small hamlets also make up the area of the village – Quarlton, Turton Bottoms at the south-east point, with Entwistle, Round Barn and Whittlestone Head to the west.

 Although the character of Edgworth has always been rural, during the 19th century a number of textile mills were built around the village.
 Most industry has now left the area and since the 1970s a number of suburban housing developments have expanded the core of the village.

 Edgeworth was formerly a township in the parish of Bolton, in 1866 Edgeworth became a separate civil parish, on 1 April 1925 the parish was abolished and merged with Turton.
 In 1921 the parish had a population of 2557.